webplatform/docs/html/html5/changed_obsolete_attributes/index.md

 ---
-title: changed obsolete attributes
+title: Attributes changed or obsolete in HTML5
 uri: 'html/html5/changed obsolete attributes'

 ---
-# Attributes changed or obsolete in HTML5

 Information on attributes changed or obsolete in HTML5 to be added here.